 - Renewable Energies Research Laboratory: The laboratory will be established to conduct advanced research and development in the areas of solar energy, wind energy and biofuels. - The Centre for Petroleum and Gas Exploration Research: The centre will undertake research and technology development in oil and gas exploitation.
-It will focus on the value chain in the exploitation of fossil fuel reserves including socio-economic considerations close collaboration with County Governments will establish at least two proper waste management systems in each county as well as providing incentives to investors to establish waste to energy infrastructure for Nairobi, Mombasa, Nakuru, Kisumu and other counties.
+It will focus on the value chain in the exploitation of fossil fuel reserves including socio-economic considerations systems in each county as well as providing incentives to investors to establish waste to energy infrastructure for Nairobi, Mombasa, Nakuru, Kisumu and other counties.